Key Takeaways

 A study found that people with insomnia are at a higher risk of developing chronic health conditions, including heart disease and diabetes.
 [1]

 In addition to these chronic conditions, insomnia can contribute to various health issues such as depression, anxiety, memory loss, and an overall decline in health.
-Insomnia can lead to decreased productivity and increased accidents due to fatigue.
+Without treating insomnia, it can lead to decreased productivity and increased accidents due to fatigue.

 Cool the Tossing, Cut the Turning